 - Once curriculum has been approved, it belongs to the college, and the college assumes responsible for ensuring that the accreditation standard of “wherever offered and however delivered” is met.

 - Course outcomes, assessment, content, etc. are defined in the CCOGs, and are expected to be implemented by qualified FT or PT faculty according to these parameters.

 - If an entity (e.g., contracting college, or secondary school) is unable to meet the standards outlined in the CCOG, the course should not be offered.

 - SACs may not prohibit application of Demonstrated Competency or Provisional Approval within a program or discipline.

-- If the SAC wished to identify courses that are not to be offered as Dual Credit, even when the high school faculty meets the qualifications and content/outcome/pedagogy aligned can be assured, they will need to explain their position.
+- If the SAC wishes to identify courses that are to not be offered as Dual Credit (even when the high school faculty meets the qualifications and content/outcome/pedagogy aligned can be assured), then the SAC will need to explain their position.
 A high school wishing to offer the course should have an opportunity to address the concerns.
-The Vice President for Academic and Student Affairs is the ultimate decision-maker in such cases.
+The PCC Vice President of Academic Affairs is the ultimate decision-maker in such cases.
 Examples might include: